 Redefined Sitemap

-Low fidelity wireframes of the homepage
+Low-fidelity wireframes of the homepage

-Low fidelity wireframes of search results page
+Low-fidelity wireframes of search results page

-Mediumn fidelity wireframes of search results
+Mediumn-fidelity wireframes of search results

+All styles were implemented into Figma for efficient and consistent designs.
 The accessibility updates proved to be an immense undertaking, as it required careful consideration of all existing marketing materials, emails, and other assets.
 The scope of the task involved ensuring that the new colors not only addressed accessibility concerns but also seamlessly integrated across their entire range of materials.

 Through this collaborative process, the client and I worked together to refine the palette and found an outcome that exceeded the client's expectations.